The Crazy Idea That Kickstarted Heroes

 1) God always knows what’s best.

-Gungaloo wanted to be employed as a gospel minister soon as he graduated from school.
+Gungaloo wanted to be employed as a gospel minister as soon as he graduated from school.
 He was targeting a formal job.

 So, any side job or project was not that interesting for him.
 Yet, as you’ve seen, he came to meet Pastor Neves after the phone call.